Monday, April 10, 2023

 Prairie Gentian.

-The Bur Oak (bare branches, left) drops its leaves as fall starts.
+The Bur Oak (bare branches, left) drops its leaves rapidly as fall starts.
 Hill's (or Scarlet) Oak keeps its leaves all winter.
 There are contrasting strategies here.
 Bur oak leaves accumulating on the ground are fuel; they increase the chances that the area of that bur oak will burn.
 Fire is the main weapon the thick-barked bur oak uses to protect itself from overgrowth by other species of trees - none of which the bur can compete with in the absence of fire.
-Hill's oak has thin bark and is "top-killed" easily by a burn.
+A companion species, Hill's oak has thin bark and is "top-killed" easily by a burn.
 By keeping its leaves off the ground, a Hill's oak may be spared injury by a creeping ground fire.
 But a vigorous fire will burn the whole tree - and anything above it - which is also of benefit to the Hill's oak.
-It too cannot compete well against most other species of trees.
+It too cannot compete well in the shade of most other species of trees.
 But it is a champion re-sprouter after fire.
 Hill's oaks on the savanna may live for decades as re-sprout oak bushes, like the many re-sprout clumps in this photo.
-Occasionally, chance occurrences allow one to graduate to life as a bigger tree, for a while.
+Occasionally, chance occurrences allow one to graduate to life as a bigger tree (like that one in the background), for a while.

 October 22